 Keep Everything Looking Crisp and Tidy

 Do not go overboard with formatting your resume.
 Keep everything uniform and use items such as graphics, color, borders, and testimonials sparingly.
 You do not need to use every single one of the items listed above.
-One graphic, a simple border, one or two quotes, and just a smidge of color can be pulled off all in the same document.
+Adding one small graphic, a simple border, one or two testimonial quotes, and a smidge of color can be pulled off in the same document.
+Be careful not to overdo being fancy, though.

 If your resume is starting to look crowded or cluttered, delete your icon and skip the color.
 This must be a professional-looking resume that portrays who you are as a person and a potential employee.